Home on the Range (2004 film): Production

-When Pocahontas was finished, Gabriel went back to his Western pitch and came up with an "idea that might combine Captains Courageous with a Western."
-Gabriel then developed his concept into a forty-page film treatment, which was well received by then-Feature Animation president Peter Schneider.
-Soon after, the project, then titled Sweating Bullets, went into development.
-The story originated as a supernatural western about a timid cowboy who visits a ghost town and confronts an undead cattle hustler named Slim.
+Inspired by the song "Ghost Riders in the Sky", the story was then revised into a supernatural western about a timid cowboy who visits a ghost town and confronts an undead cattle rustler named Slim.
+In this version, he and the Willies rode their ghost herds through the clouds and constantly drove livestock off cliffs to increase their herd.
 It was later reconceived into a story about a little bull named Bullets, that wanted to be more like the horses that led the herd.
 In 1999, in an attempt to salvage the production and retain the existing characters and background art, story artist Michael LaBash suggested a different approach to the story with one that involved three cow protagonists who become bounty hunters to save the farm.
 Building on the idea, fellow story artists Sam Levine, Mark Kennedy, Robert Lence, and Shirley Pierce developed a new storyline.
-However, in 2000, Mike Gabriel and co-director Mike Giaimo were removed from the project because of persistent story problems.
-Returning to Disney Feature Animation after The Road to El Dorado at DreamWorks Animation, Will Finn, who was originally slated to be the supervising animator on Maggie, and John Sanford were brought onboard to direct by October 2000.
+However, by October 2000, Gabriel and co-director Mike Giaimo were removed from the project because of persistent story problems.
+Will Finn, who had returned to Disney Feature Animation after co-directing The Road to El Dorado (2000) at DreamWorks Animation, and John Sanford were hired as the new directors.